azmifarih/syb-task-1/README.md

   --publish 2375:2375 \
   docker:dind
 ```
 So, I run the docker from image docker:dind.
-So it's basically only docker.
-It will be used for docker server when I want to build docker for Jenkins pipeline.
-I will keep use docker without tls with port 2375 to make it simple.
+So it's only docker.
+It will be used for the docker server when I want to build docker for the Jenkins pipeline.
+I will keep using docker without TLS with port 2375 to make it simple.

 And then run the Jenkins the following command:
 ```sh